digipost/peppol-bis-billing-3-generator/README.md

 # Peppol bis billing 3 generator

 This is a Pojo implementation of https://docs.peppol.eu/poacc/billing/3.0/.
-For now only Invoice is created.

 The principle is that the domain classes in plain java encode naming and cardinality and they can produce xml from itself.